← Back to Library

 Iran's Red Crescent Society issued emergency warnings: the rainfall was contaminated with toxic hydrocarbon compounds, sulfur and nitrogen oxides, capable of causing chemical burns and serious lung damage.
 People were told to seal their homes, bag their clothes, and pressure-wash their buildings before the residue dried into airborne toxic dust.

-The White House has presented the campaign as precision strikes on Iranian military and fuel infrastructure, not on civilians.
+The White House presented the campaign as precision strikes on Iranian military and fuel infrastructure, not on civilians.
 Right-wing commentators emphasized that the United States targets infrastructure, not civilians, repeating the familiar claim that "we don't target civilians."
 And technically, by the narrowest possible reading of international law, they may be correct.
+That's exactly the problem.

-Conventional explosives aimed at fuel depots don't qualify under this definition.
+Note that word: specifically.
+Conventional explosives aimed at fuel depots don't qualify.
 Even when everyone involved knows, with scientific certainty, that the resulting fires will release toxic hydrocarbon compounds, sulfur oxides, and nitrogen oxides into a densely populated urban area.
 Even when Iran's Red Crescent Society has to warn ten million people that their rain can burn their skin.

 As long as the bomb is classified as targeting infrastructure rather than people, much of the law treats the resulting toxic fallout as incidental.
 Whatever its original intent, this legal framework now allows powerful states to inflict chemically mediated harm on civilian populations while maintaining technical compliance with the very rules they helped draft.